 Farmers’ internal mindsets, values, beliefs, thinking styles and those predominant in the community’s culture, traditions, social norms as reflected structures, institutions, policies;

-Farmers’ daily actions and behaviour and his community / society structures, systems etc;
+Farmers’ daily actions and behaviour and his / her community / society structures, systems etc;

 The community’s culture, traditions, social norms and the way they are reflected in community structures, institutions, policies; daily work practice.

-These 4 perspectives are provided by Integral Theory (see Annex 3) thus providing a comprehensive view of development issues related to a farmer’s innovation and a farmer community.
+These 4 perspectives (see Annex 3) and make it possible to have a comprehensive view of development issues related to a farmer’s innovation and a farmer community.

-A farmer feels “consciously incompetent” (level of learning 1) and has an idea that may enable him and the community to adapt to changes in its work environment / living conditions; this idea may have been triggered in a variety of ways:
+A farmer feels “consciously incompetent” (level of learning 1) and has an idea that may enable him or her and the community to adapt to changes in its work environment / living conditions; this idea may have been triggered in a variety of ways:

 Internal dream or vision emerging through life supported by the strength of his own belief and values in the idea; internal dialogue